TalismanSociety/talisman-connect/packages/connect-components/README.md

 If you have an existing modal, the `WalletSelectButton` in `@talismn/connect-components` may be better suited to your needs.

-If you require a bespoke ui modal, you can use the `@talisman-connect/wallets` to build out your own modal.
+If you require a bespoke ui modal, you can use the `@talismn/connect-wallets` to build out your own modal.

 More components will be developed along the way.

 ## Setup:

 ```
-yarn add @talismn/connect-components @talisman-connect/wallets @talisman-connect/ui
+pnpm add @talismn/connect-components @talismn/connect-wallets @talismn/connect-ui
 ```

 ## Usage